You want smart political talk without the meltdowns?

 But let's listen to one TikToker explain to us what girl math is so we can get our heads wrapped around it.

-I think that is uh SOT six.
+I think that is SOT 6.

-Here's a list of things I firmly believe because of Girl Math.
+Here's a list of things I firmly believe because of girl math.

-Anything under five dollars is free.
+Anything under $5 is free.

 Anything I buy with a gift card is free.

-Going to an event or a concert is free because I purchased the tickets so long ago it like doesn't even count.
+Going to an event or a concert is free because I purchased the tickets so long ago, it like doesn't even count.

 I load my Starbucks app in advance, so Starbucks is free.

-Anything discounted more than 50% is free, and I like am losing money by not getting it.
+Anything discounted more than 50% is free and I like am losing money by not getting it.

 If I'm like paying someone back for dinner and I have money in Venmo, that dinner is free.